mlanser/f451-enviro/README.md

 ## Overview

-The *f451 Labs Enviro+* module encapsulates the drivers for the [*Pimoroni Enviro+* HAT](https://shop.pimoroni.com/products/enviro?variant=31155658457171) within a single class.
+The *f451 Labs Enviro+* module encapsulates the drivers for the [Pimoroni Enviro+ HAT](https://shop.pimoroni.com/products/enviro?variant=31155658457171) within a single class.
 This module provides a standard set of methods to read sensor data and display content to the onboard 0.96" LCD (160x80).

 ## Install

-This module is not (yet) available on PyPi. however, you can still use `pip` to install the module directly from Github (see below).
+This module is not (yet) available on PyPi.
+However, you can still use `pip` to install the module directly from Github (see below).

 ### Dependencies